-Addiction begins when you use substances or compulsive activity to avoid the pain that you don't want to face.
+Addiction begins when you use substances or compulsive activity to avoid the pain.
 The cycle of using alleviates that pain temporarily but creates more problems later.

 That's why it's so hard in recovery when feelings hit!
-We aren't used to having to deal with them - and let's face it most people in early recovery would rather just avoid them!
+You aren't used to having them - and let's face it most people used in order to avoid having to feel anything!

-The stress of living sober is a huge adjustment for the entire family and though active participation in AA is essential, it does not show how to handle the feelings underneath the addiction.
+Active participation in AA is essential, but it doesn't teach how to handle the feelings that are underneath the addiction.

-Working the steps with a trusted sponsor is the first step in facing the past.
-The steps teach valuable principles that encourages accountability and humility.
+Working the steps with a trusted sponsor is the first step in facing the past and dealing with the feelings that will surface.

-The slogans such as One day at a time, Live and let live, Easy does it and This too shall pass are lifesavers in moments of pain.
+12 step slogans such as One Day at a Time, Live and Let Live, Easy Does It and This Too Shall Pass are lifesavers in moments of pain.

 Tools to help

 Often, clients stuff feelings or blow up in anger.
 They don't recognize them until they are boiling over.
-Rate your stress level from 1-10, one being no stress at all, and 10 feeling out of control throughout the day.
-Just the simple act of paying more attention to them can help.
+One tip is to rate your stress level from 1-10, one is no stress at all, and 10 is feeling out of control.
+Just paying attention to your number helps you decide what you need to do next.

-Another great tool is exercise as a way to alleviate stress.
-Those endorphins can improve mood and decrease anger!
+- Exercise as a way to alleviate stress.
+Your endorphins improve mood and decrease anger.

-Telling someone how you feel can provide a surprising sense of relief.
-It's pretending everything is okay is what zaps your energy.
+- Tell someone how you feel provide a surprising sense of relief.
+Pretending is what zaps your energy.

-Writing in a journal or sharing honestly at meetings can provide a much needed outlet.
+- Writing in a journal or sharing honestly at meetings provides a great outlet.
 Just the act of being heard is healing.